aniket-04/Conquer_js/README.md

 ## 1. Hoisting

-In JavaScript, code is executed in two phases: the compilation phase and the execution phase.
+In JavaScript, code is executed in two phases: the `Compilation phase` and the `Execution phase`.

 During the compilation phase, the JavaScript engine parses the code and creates a global execution context, which consists of the global object (`window` in a browser, or `global` in Node.js) and a variable environment.